-Shares are being offered only to investors that meet the criteria for qualifying as "accredited investors" who are either (i) U.S. persons for U.S. federal income tax purposes or (ii) non-U.S. persons that meet additional eligibility standards as defined by the Fund in its sole discretion.
-Investors who meet such qualifications are referred to in this Prospectus as "Eligible Investors."
+Shares are being offered only to investors who are either (i) U.S. persons for U.S. federal income tax purposes or (ii) non-U.S. persons that meet additional eligibility standards as defined by the Fund in its sole discretion.
+Investors who meet such qualifications and other requirements as set forth in the Fund's subscription documents are referred to in this Prospectus as "Eligible Investors."
 The qualifications required to invest in the Fund will appear in subscription documents that must be completed by each prospective investor.
-Existing Shareholders who request to purchase additional Shares (other than in connection with the DRIP) will be required to qualify as "Eligible Investors" and to complete an additional investor certification prior to any additional purchase.